 When searching for natural ingredients for dry skin, fragrance-free is the way to go especially if you tend to experience redness, have a reactive/sensitive skin.
 Some really amazing plant oils to look for in ingredients are borage seed oil, argan oil, evening primrose oil, sunflower seed oil, cranberry seed oil, rosehip seed oil.
 Plant based oils have antioxidant properties and can help defend skin against environmental aggressors.

 Plant butters such as shea butter and cocoa butter to name a few, these are excellent for nourishing and replenishing dry skin in addition to preventing moisture loss.
 Keeping skin moisturized/hydrated is key to preventative care for dry skin.
 Other moisturizing ingredients to look for are ceramides, glycerin, omega fatty acids.
 If you are going to use any face mask this winter, be sure to use a hydrating and calming one.
-My favorite hydrating face mask is Rose Clay & Ginseng Mask by Bohemian Reeves.
-It's great for sensitive skin, doesn't leave my skin feeling dry (it's ph balancing) and smells like a heavenly bouquet of roses!
+My favorite hydrating face moisturizer is the Youth Boosting Collagen Day Cream.
+It's great for sensitive skin, doesn't leave my skin feeling dry.

 Here are some natural beauty products that I recommend (which are also my daily skincare routine beauty staples) that will keep your skin healthy and hydrated throughout the cold and dreary winters:

 - HD Mineral Cream Foundations

 You can find more of these products in our Winter Essentials Collection.